Green Ridge Fire Update

 Stay clear of fire-blackened areas for the many unseen hazards that exist, including live green, fire-weakened, trees which may fall without warning, and scalding hot stump holes.
 Please maintain situational awareness of your surroundings when traveling and hiking in fire-damaged forests.

 Know before you go!
 Before going hunting, hiking or camping, be sure to check the forest, grassland or ranger district for fire restrictions or area closures.
 For a checklist of fire-safe actions when enjoying the outdoors, visit the USDA Forest Service at Know Before You Go.

-Yesterday: Firefighters continued to focus on SW and SE, continued assessments further out and monitor and observe remote areas of southern perimeter.
-Firefighters continue to hold and improve completed lines to the west, continue to hold and improve completed lines to the south.
+Yesterday: Firefighters continued to focus on SW and SE, continued assessments further out, and monitored and observed remote areas of southern perimeter.
+Firefighters continued to hold and improve completed lines to the west, continued to hold and improve completed lines to the south.
 Firefighters provided continued point protection of assets and resources.

 Weather & Smoke Information:

-Increasing clouds, with a high near 69.
-West wind 13-17 mph, with gusts as high as 28 mph.
+Partly sunny, then gradually becoming sunny, with a high near 68.
+West wind 9-14 mph, with gusts as high as 22 mph.

 Drying will persist through Sunday.
 The westerly flow will continue through the first of the week with an occasional slight increase in wind as system pass just to the north of the region.
 Overall fuels conditions remain very dry and susceptible to fire spread.
-Will evaluate systems as they move through area but NO Season Ending type weather forecast.
+Fire managers will evaluate systems as they move through area but NO Season Ending type weather forecast.

 Smoke information is available on Washington Smoke Blog at: https://wasmoke.blogspot.com/